github/codeql/docs/codeql/reusables/supported-versions-compilers.rst

     ..
 [4] Support for the Arm Compiler (armcc) is preliminary.
     ..
 [5] Builds that execute on Java 7 to 22 can be analyzed.
 The analysis understands Java 22 standard language features.
     ..
 [6] ECJ is supported when the build invokes it via the Maven Compiler plugin or the Takari Lifecycle plugin.
     ..
-[7] Kotlin support is currently in beta.
+[7] Kotlin support for mobile applications is currently in beta.
     ..
 [8] JSX and Flow code, YAML, JSON, HTML, and XML files may also be analyzed with JavaScript files.
     ..
 [9] The extractor requires Python 3 to run.
 To analyze Python 2.7 you should install both versions of Python.
     ..
 [10] Requires glibc 2.17.
     ..
-[11] Swift support is currently in beta.
+[11] Swift support for mobile applications is currently in beta.
 Support for the analysis of Swift requires macOS or Linux.
     ..
 [12] TypeScript analysis is performed by running the JavaScript extractor with TypeScript enabled.
 This is the default.